robin-raymond/zax.io/handle-hint.md

 ### Allocation of `handle` pointers

 Pointers qualified as `handle` are allocated in similar manners to other pointers, such as `own`, `discard`, `strong`, `discard`, and `collect` pointers.
 The difference is that `handle` pointers can be co-owned by more than one variable.
-When the last variable holding the `handle` pointer is discarded (or reset to empty) the allocated type is destructed and deallocated (unless a `hint` pointer still exists to a combined control and allocation block for a type's instance).
+When the last variable holding the `handle` pointer is discarded (or reset to empty) the allocated type is destructed and deallocated (unless a `hint` pointer still exists to a combined control and allocation block for a `type`'s instance).

 ````zax
 print final : ()(...) = {